ananas-dev/scotpy/README.md

 # scotpy
-A game in python where cops are trying to catch a thief in a graph.
+A game where cops are trying to catch a thief in a graph.